accelerated-text/accelerated-text/docs/data-enrichment.md

 # Defining transformations

 Accelerated Text stores data transformation rules in the `api/resources/config/enrich.edn` file.
-There might be separate transformation rules for different data types, this is controlled via `filenname-pattern` parameter.
+There might be separate transformation rules for different data types, this is controlled via `filename-pattern` parameter.
 Which fields (columns) have to receive which changes is specified under `fields` parameter.
 Fields in turn is a collection of per field configurations.
 Configuration file structure is as follows:

 * `file-pattern` - regular expression defining the file name for which this config will be active
 * `fields` - a collection of field configurations